Dorsivan/aura/docs/index.md

 # Welcome to The Paladin's Aura

-May Akarat bless you, friend
+May Akarat bless you, friend.